-Along with the neck, the wrist is the best place to check the pulse since the artery runs close to the skin and the bones create a firm place to feel the heart rate.
+Along with the neck, the wrist is the best place to check the pulse because the artery runs close to the skin and the bones create a firm place to feel the heart rate.

 Apply pressure to the side of the neck, just under the back of the jaw.
-This is the location of the artery sending blood from your heart to your head and brain.
-This is another easy-to-reach place to check your heart rate.
+This is the location of the artery sending blood from your heart to your head and brain (carotid artery), per the Mayo Clinic.

-It can be difficult to find the pulse in this area.
-If finding the pulse here is too difficult, go to another location on the body.
+It can be difficult to find the pulse in this area, though.
+If checking the pulse here is too difficult, go to another location on the body.

 However, the amount of muscle and fat in this area can make it difficult to find the pulse.

-The thin layer of fat and muscle usually allows for the pulse to be easily felt at this location.
+The thin layer of fat and muscle here usually allows for the pulse to be easily felt at this location.

 Check for a pulse along the top ridge (dorsalis pedis) of the foot or on the inside of the foot, just below the ankle bone (posterior tibial).
 The latter is typically easier to feel for most people.

 Test your pulse rate on the inside bend of the elbow (the brachial pulse).
 Fully extend your arm and feel inside the crook of your elbow, close to your body.